szos/framework-client/README.txt

 (login "username" "password").
 Currently, it can only log in to the matrix homeserver. the client has a device id of SBCLclient.

-to get started, run (initialize), which will populate the variable *chambers* with room data. you can look at timelines with (parse-all-timelines (get-room-timelines-from-*chambers*)).
-This will return a list formed like so: '((room-id (messages))
-       	      	     	      	(room-id (messages)))
+this client has a device id of SBCLclient. this client can only log in to the matrix homeserver by default, but you can set the homeserver variable to your own server.

-which should be ready for printing. the messages that havent been implemented will print "this message type has not been implemented" as a placeholder
+to get started, run the test repl with (test-repl). on running this function youll be asked to login.
+The client doesnt censor this, so you should execute some commands, maybe initialize, and then use C-c M-o to clear slime. you can list commands with the command print-commands. the messages that havent been implemented yet will print "this message type has not been implemented" as a placeholder.

 everything is very rough at this point (16/11/2018) and nothing is set in stone,